Artist led activities for all ages from 11am-2pm

 The Meadows to Meaders project, BS10 Parks and Planning Group and Team Southmead have been inspiring us with their conversations and we’re looking forward to hearing more, especially form people who went to Dunmail School.

-We’ve already been to the The Ranch and Southmead Youth Centre and we’ve done some printmaking with the lovely Well-Being Arts group at Greenway Centre.
-Little Mead and Fonthill primary schools, and Orchard and Bristol Free Schools, are welcoming us in to work with students aged 7-14 to do some printmaking, painting and collage.
+We’ve already been to the The Ranch and Southmead Youth Centre and we’ve done some printmaking with the lovely Well-Being Arts group at Greenway Centre, Fonthill Primary school and Orchard Secondary School.

 Finally we’d like to everyone who has been involved so far for sharing memories and stories and invite more of you to get in touch.
 We’re especially keen to hear from people who went to Dunmail School and have memories and photos to share.